julietteorpen/not_a_crumb/README.md

 It will be a great way for me to implement all the HTML, CSS and javascript skills I've been learning.
 I intend to:

--[] Set up a photo carousel which shows examples of my previous bakes -[] Make a form for people to 'submit' orders
+- [x] Set up a photo carousel which shows examples of my previous bakes
+- [ ] Make a form for people to 'submit' orders
--[] Have a blog with my favourite recipes
+- [ ] Have a blog with my favourite recipes